oaerobert/Time-Series-Data-Modelling-STATA/README.md

 - Econometric techniques to evaluate the Keynesian consumption function and assess the validity of classical regression assumptions.
 - Simply follow the folders, starting with 'data' to perform this time-series-modelling.

----

-Feel free to clone, explore, and provide feedback or suggestions for further improvements.
-This repository is a demonstration of econometric concepts and their application to real-world data.